ricoberger/dash/README.md

   colors: [ <string> ]
   # Mappings allow you to overwrite the returned value for a "singlestat"
   mappings <map[string]string>
+  # Columns is an array of labels which should be used as columns in a table.
+  columns: [ <column> ]
 ```

 #### Query